Ketamine Therapy: Can it Fix Depression?

 Similar to the research on ketamine for depression, the study authors noted that while the short-term data was strong, there was lacking long-term data on ketamine for chronic pain.

-So the current state of the research seems to indicate that ketamine may be effective for acute pain, but there’s not enough data to conclude it’s effective for long-term pain management for conditions like arthritis.
+The current state of the research seems to indicate that ketamine may be effective for acute pain, but there’s not enough data to conclude it’s effective for long-term pain management in conditions like arthritis.

 Can Ketamine Treat Anxiety?

 Ketamine may be an effective anxiolytic (stress reliever).
-A placebo-controlled, double-blinded clinical trial from 2020 tested ketamine therapy on patients with treatment-resistant anxiety disorders.
+A placebo-controlled, double-blinded clinical trial from 2020 tested ketamine therapy in patients with treatment-resistant anxiety disorders.

 The study found that ketamine was more effective than placebo for anxiety, and that the anxiety improvements after ketamine therapy persisted for up to one week after a single treatment.